zakrywilson/TLE/README.md

 - Changing around steps for more intuitive TLE construction (e.g., mean motion has been taken out of orbital elements step)
 - Making TLEBuilder class more robust by adding more input parameter range checks (and throwing IllegalArgumentExceptions in such cases)

+Bug fixs in TLEFormatter

+- Fixed issue where mean motion formatted strings could be shorter than needed
+- Now rounding *half up* for values exceeding precision when formatting

 ## Getting Started